Kotlinski95/web-performance-program/task-3/image-optimization-hometask/Readme.md

 3. Implement a lazy loading image approach (browser-level) **[1 point]**
 4. Implement a lazy loading image polyfill for older browsers and use this approach only in browsers that do not support standard **[3 point]**

+## How to run project

+Ensure that Node.js is installed on your system (version 14.x is required).
+Open the project directory in a terminal.
+Run the following command to install the project dependencies:

+**[npm install]**

+Run the following command to build the project and start the server:

+**[npm run start]**

+Open a web browser and navigate to http://127.0.0.1:8080 to access the project.
+Note: If you only want to build the project or start the server separately, you can use the following commands:

+**[npm run build]**

+**[npm run serve]**